 Fabric covered buttons have been a part of the button story from the early days of Australian history.
-The first newspaper was the ‘The Sydney Gazette and New South Wales Advertiser’ first published on the 5th March 1803.
-In May 1803, amongst other goods for sale imported aboard the ship Rolla, were ‘shirt and other button moulds’.
+The first newspaper was the ‘The Sydney Gazette and New South Wales Advertiser’ published from the 5th March 1803.
+In May 1803, amongst goods for sale imported aboard the ship Rolla, were ‘shirt and other button moulds’.
 Moulds have been made of wood, metal, bone, horn, linen and plastic.
 They have been covered with fabric, crocheted over or painted.
 Fabric covered button moulds have been embroided and beaded.
 (Many articles about covering and decorating your own buttons can be found on the ‘Make your Own’ page of this blog.)
 Tailors, dressmakers, sewing machine stores and department stores offered button and buckle covering services, especially once efficient button covering machinery was developed.

 Australian Buttons and Buckles Pty.
 Ltd., Sydney:

 This company existed from 1936 until 1951, when they went into receivership.
 They produced ‘Jiffy’ recoverable button molds.
 There was also the ‘Jiffy de Lux’ in gold or silver, which showed a ring of metal around the outside of the covered button.
 They also made casein buttons, but I am unaware of their branding.

 Buttonmania/Kate Boulton: Melbourne

 Kate bought a button Business in the Nicholas building around 1995 to sell imported, vintage and Australian craft buttons.
 A large part of her business was making bespoke buttons, buckles and belts, using an antique button covering machine.